 Skip to main content

-Use Veracode SCA Upload and Scan in the Veracode Platform to perform a Veracode Software Composition Analysis (SCA) of your open-source components using Veracode Upload and Scan.
-Upload and Scan analyzes both your first-party source code, using Static Analysis, and open-source components, using SCA, in s single operation.
-To run policy scans that assess your application's compliance with your organization's security policy, apply security policies to your scans.
+Use Veracode SCA Upload and Scan in the Veracode Platform to perform a Veracode Software Composition Analysis (SCA) of your open-source components using Upload and Scan.
+Upload and Scan analyzes both your first-party source code, using Static Analysis, and open-source components, using SCA, in a single operation.
+To run policy scans that assess your application's compliance with your organization's security policy, assign security policies to your application profiles.

 You can access the SCA scan results after the prescan verification of your application is complete, whether you uploaded the application for Static Analysis or SCA scanning using Upload and Scan.
 If you only have an SCA license, you can only access the SCA results.

-Alternatively, to scan your code early and frequently in your Software Development Lifecycle (SDLC), we recommend using Veracode SCA agent-based scanning.
-Agent-based scans provide additional features, such as dependency mapping, vulnerable methods, and automated pull requests.
+Alternatively, to scan your code early and frequently in your Software Development Lifecycle (SDLC), we recommend using Veracode SCA Agent-based Scan.
+Agent-based scans provide additional features, such as dependency mapping, vulnerable method detection, and using automated pull requests to resolve vulnerabilities.

 Prerequisites